ZentaChain/Zentachain/README.md

 *Need for secure interaction and digital data storage - owned by the initiators.*
 *A. Resolve the thread of unauthorized data access and manipulation of information streams.*
-*B. Protect against hackers - getting unauthorized access and stealing information, logging,harvesting and selling your data.*
+*B. Protect against hackers - getting unauthorized access and stealing information, logging, harvesting and selling your data.*
 *C. Leverage net neutrality*
 *D. Ensure ownership of data and data security*
 *E. Provide a secure framework for the hosting and creation of dApps* *F. Ownership and security of cloud storage*
 *G. Unencrypted, unsafe data storage Every transaction made on your device of issued by your* *action on some digital medium is potentially logged and stored somewhere in a database or on a* *file server.
-It is very likely this at this data isn’t properly encrypted or anonymized.*
+It is very likely that this data isn’t properly encrypted or anonymized.*

 ------------